AlenaLes/AlenaLes/README.md

 - 🔭 I'm looking for a job in analytics
 - 🌱 I’m currently continuing to develop in SQL and Python
-- 🤝 Will be glad to collororate
+- 🤝 Will be glad to colloborate
 - 📫 How to reach me: alena.lesikhina@gmail.com

 ---